All Episodes

 It's not just liberal millennials who think that.

-At some point, this was bound to happen with the uh the rot that's taken place in the American educational system, the corruption, the almost total takeover of public education by the American left and the worldwide left.
+At some point, this was bound to happen with the rot that's taken place in the American educational system, the corruption, the almost total takeover of public education by the American left and the worldwide left.

 So what's really happening is we have a bunch of young millennials who, like many young people, are very arrogant.

-They think they know everything, they're smarter than their adults.
+They think they know everything.

-And so that's it's easy for them, like every generation, to tell themselves that they know more than their parents did, they know more than adults do, they're hipper and what have you.
+And so it's easy for them, like every generation, to tell themselves that they know more than their parents did.

-Very slowly and on a they haven't yet, we're still safe with the concept of limited government, individual liberty and freedom, and so forth.
+So there's a combination of arrogance here, but the conservatism is being diluted at the millennial level very slowly and on a – they haven't yet – we're still safe with the concept of limited government, individual liberty and freedom and so forth.

 If they want to get married, how can we say no?